 Things to Consider When Designing With Heat Pipes

-Heat pipes are used very often in particular applications where conventional cooling methods are not suitable.
+Heat pipes are often used in applications where conventional cooling methods are not suitable.
 Once the need for heat pipe arises, the most appropriate heat pipe needs to be selected.
-Often, this is not an easy task and the following needs to be considered.
+Often, this is not an easy task.

 - Heat load, or heat to be transported